jfrog/terraform-provider-mission-control/docs/index.md

 2. Set environment variable in your Terraform Workspace
 3. Setup Terraform Cloud in your configuration

 During the provider start up, if it finds env var `TFC_WORKLOAD_IDENTITY_TOKEN` it will use this token with your JFrog instance to exchange for a short-live access token.
-If that is successful, the provider will the access token for all subsequent API requests with the JFrog instance.
+If that is successful, the provider will use the access token for all subsequent API requests with the JFrog instance.

 #### Configure Terraform Cloud as generic OIDC provider